RJ/estatsd/README.txt

 This could be extended to take a callback for reporting mechanisms.
 Right now it's hardcoded to stick data into graphite.

+I've been running this since May 2011 in production for irccloud.

 Richard Jones <rj@metabrew.com>